the-draupnir-project/draupnir-documentation/docs/governance/reports/0000A-cycle-review-template.md

 _Short summary of what the cycle's focus was on.
 Short statement on how the cycle felt and success._

+## Direction

+_Commentary about the direction of the project that may be relevant to any future selection or proposals_.

 ## Completed work

 _A link to or a list of tasks that were completed._